 Over the past 20+ years I’ve had a lot of people, mostly seniors, inquiring about small insurance policies to pay for final expenses.

-Many wanted $10,000 to $20,000 policies and even though most of the best companies at these low amounts make it relatively easy to qualify for coverage, some of these seniors or other people couldn’t qualify for the better final expense rates from companies like Lafayette Life, Foresters, Americo, American Continental and others due to having more serious health issues.
+Many wanted $10,000 to $20,000 policies, and most of the best companies at these low amounts make it relatively easy to qualify for coverage.
+On the other hand, some of these seniors or other people couldn’t qualify for the better final expense rates from companies like Lafayette Life, Foresters, Americo, American Continental, and others due to having more serious health issues.

 As of right now, Mutual of Omaha has the absolute best rates for guaranteed issue or guaranteed acceptance whole life insurance!